Things to Do and See in Atlanta

 Partake in Buckhead’s World Class Shopping.

 If designer duds are your thing, you won’t have to travel outside Atlanta’s swanky Buckhead neighborhood for some retail therapy.
 Between the area’s new (cleverly named) “Buckhead Atlanta” development and the well-established Phipps Plaza, you can find a shopping experience that rivals most any city in the world.
 You’ll find luxury brands such as Christian Louboutin and Hermes located in the outdoor Buckhead Atlanta complex, and classic brands such as Dior, Fendi and Gucci in Phipps Plaza mall.
 If you’ve worked up an appetite from all of that credit card swiping, you’re in luck because both complexes also offer fantastic dining opportunities.
-My favorites are The Southern Gentleman, Thirteen Pies, Davio’s and Yebo.
+My favorites are The Southern Gentleman, Davio’s and Taverna.

 Explore Atlanta’s Quirky Side.